Utah Administrative Code

 (b) the Clinical Competency Test (CCT) of the NBEC with a minimum passing score as determined by the NBEC.

-(2) Applicants who did not pass the examinations listed in Subsection (1) prior to May 1, 2000 shall submit documentation showing they passed the North American Veterinarian Licensing Examination (NAVLE) with a score as determined by the NBEC.
+(2) Applicants who passed examinations after May 1, 2000, shall submit documentation showing they passed the North American Veterinarian Licensing Examination (NAVLE) with a score as determined by the NBEC.

-(3) To be eligible to sit for the NAVLE examination, an applicant shall submit the following:
+(3) To be eligible to sit for the NAVLE, an applicant shall submit the following to the International Council for Veterinary Assessment (ICVA), in the manner directed by the ICVA:

-(a) an application for approval to sit for the NAVLE examination;
+(a) an application for approval to sit for the NAVLE;

 (b) the application fee; and